dilmaheu/dilmahtea.me/docs/guides/testing.md

 ## Testing Environments

 Our website is hosted on Cloudflare Pages.
-In Cloudflare Pages, there are three environments: _Production_, _Development_, and _Preview_.
+On Cloudflare Pages, there are three environments: _Production_, _Development_, and _Preview_.
 The _Production_ environment is built from the `main` branch, the _Development_ environment is built from the `dev` branch, and for every other branch, there is a _Preview_ environment for it.

 The _Production_ environment is hosted at [https://dilmahtea.me], the _Development_ environment is hosted at [https://dev.dilmahtea-me.pages.dev], and the _Preview_ environments are hosted at subdomains of [https://dilmahtea-me.pages.dev].
-The subdomain is hyphenated version of the branch name.
+The subdomain is the hyphenated version of the branch name.
 For example, the _Preview_ environment for the `feature/xyz` branch is hosted at [https://feature-xyz.dilmahtea-me.pages.dev].

 **Note:** The _Development_ environment is not a concept of **Cloudflare Pages**.
 We treat the _Preview_ environment for the `dev` branch as the _Development_ environment.

 ## Workflow

-We developers first work on a feature or a bug fix from the dev server.
-It's our duty to make sure everything is working as expected.
+We, developers, first work on a feature or a bug fix from the dev server.
+We have to make sure everything is working as expected.
 Then we push the changes to the remote GitHub repository.

 When we are working on something, we must create a new branch from the latest `dev` branch.
 And we should also prefix the branch name correctly, e.g. `feature/`, `bugfix/`, `update/`, `docs/`, etc.